TITLE 89: SOCIAL SERVICES

-"Parents" or "Parent", as used in this Part, means persons assuming legal responsibility for the care and protection of the child on a 24-hour basis; includes guardian or legal custodian.
+"Parent" or "Parents", as used in this Part, means persons assuming legal responsibility for the care and protection of the child on a 24-hour basis; includes guardian or legal custodian.

 "Partially exempt program" means a child care program for children who have attained the age of 3 years and is operated by a private entity on grounds of a public or private elementary or secondary school where children have been attending school during the day.
 In a partially exempt program, the physical facility is exempt from Department regulations; however, the Department regulates the personnel and operating programs.

-"Permit", as used in this Part, means a one-time only document issued by the Department of Children and Family Services for a 6-month period to allow the individuals, agency, or organization to operate a day care center and to become eligible for a full license.
+"Permit", as used in this Part, means a one-time only document issued by the Department for a 6-month period to allow the individuals, agency, or organization to operate a day care center and to become eligible for a full license.

 "Physician" means a person licensed to practice medicine in the State of Illinois or a contiguous state.

 "Preschooler" means a child from 3 through 5 years of age.
 Children enrolled in kindergarten may be considered either preschool or school-age.
 Children 2 years of age may be considered preschoolers or toddlers, depending on their level of development.

 "Program" means all activities provided for the children during their hours of attendance in the facility.